sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

-SensuFlow is a prescriptive monitoring-as-code workflow that uses [sensuctl][2] (including [sensuctl prune][3]) to synchronize your monitoring and observability code with your Sensu deployments.

-{{% notice note %}}
-**NOTE**: SensuFlow is available for technical preview, and individual components in the workflow may change.
-Before you use SensuFlow in production, test it in a development environment or a dedicated test namespace in your current environment.
-{{% /notice %}}

-SensuFlow requires:
-- A monitoring code repository of Sensu resource definitions
-- A Sensu [role-based access control (RBAC)][4] service account with permission to manage all resources in your repository
-- A labeling convention to designate which resources should be managed by this workflow
-- Integration with your CI/CD system that runs sensuctl commands as the aforementioned Sensu user from the repository of resource definitions

-The repository of resource definitions can be any manner of source control repository (git, subversion, etc.).
-While a specific directory structure is not required, we will be suggesting one later in this document.
-Since sensuctl supports both JSON and YAML files, either can be used, but it is suggested that you use only one file type for consistency.
-For formatting and readability reasons, our examples will use YAML.
-We also suggest you include all dependencies within a resource definition.
-For example, if you have a handler that requires a runtime asset as well as a secret, the definitions for both should be included with the definition for the handler itself.

 The use of sensuctl requires a Sensu user account with which to run commands.
 This user will need the appropriate RBAC permissions to manage the resources defined in your repository.
 If you are planning to manage namespaces using this workflow, these permissions need to be granted at the cluster level (cluster-role and cluster-role-binding).
 If the resources are confined to a single namespace, then the permissions can be granted within that namespace using a role and role-binding.
 This configuration (using a role and role-binding for namespace-specific resource management) requires Sensu Go 6.2.0 or newer — [download the latest version](http://sensu.io/downloads).